typescript-cheatsheets/react/docs/basic/troubleshooting/utilities.md

 - `Pick`: A subtype of an object type with a subset of its keys
 - `Record`: A map from a key type to a value type
 - `Required`: Make all properties in an object required
-- `ReturnType` A function's return type
+- `ReturnType`: A function's return type

-This section needs writing, but you can probably find a good starting point with [Wes Bos' ESLint config](https://github.com/wesbos/eslint-config-wesbos) (which comes with a [YouTube intro](https://www.youtube.com/watch?v=lHAeK8t94as)).